yalosyash/Postman_collections_Practic/README.md

 # My Postman collections
-  It's my collections of Postman's requests for some API services.\
+  Here's my collections of Postman's requests for some API services.\
-  In each of collection has own collection variables and all of requests must be passed by launch "Run collection".
+  Every collection has it's own collection variables and all of requests must be passed by launch "Run collection".

 ### Docs
   Documentation with description for API services you may find by following links:\